 The Hay Library Undergraduate Fellowship Program supports original research using special collections materials at the John Hay Library.
-Over ten weeks in the summer, a cohort of students will build research skills using primary sources to develop an original project.
+Over eight weeks in the summer of 2021, a cohort of students will build research skills using primary sources to develop an original project.
 Projects can take the form of a traditional research paper or may be creative or digital in format, but all projects must make primary and substantive use of the rare books, manuscripts, artwork and/or other objects at the library.
 Projects do not have to be completed by the end of the summer; the fellowship can serve as a start for a senior thesis or can be a further exploration of work begun during a course.
 Fellows work primarily in the special collections reading room, with workshops on the history of the book, letterpress printing, and other topics that fit the fellows’ interests.

 Access the application:

 For more information, and to apply, visit https://library.brown.edu/hay/ugfellowship.php

 Each application should be accompanied by at least one recommendation letter from a faculty member familiar with the applicant's work.
 Recommenders should send their letters by email to [email protected] or by mail to Heather Cole, John Hay Library, Box A, 20 Prospect St., Providence, RI 02912.

 More information on collections at the John Hay can be found here: https://library.brown.edu/create/concentrationfieldguide/.

 Interested students are encouraged to set up a consultation with the program facilitator, Heather Cole, [email protected], to discuss project ideas.